mastodon/fediverse_auxiliary_service_provider_specifications/README.md

 If you would like to correct spelling, grammar etc., please create a pull request.

 If you have questions, plan a larger PR (maybe your own FASP specification?) or simply want to discuss anything related to auxiliary service providers, please open a discussion.

+## License

+This work is marked with CC0 1.0 Universal